mttorres/CompGrafica/README.md

  <img src="images/velosem-logo.png">
 </h1>

 **"Solve me?"** is a simple IQ test.
-At each stage, you are shown a few images and then asked what's the missing one according the pattern.
+At each stage, you are shown a few images and then asked what's the missing one, according to the pattern.

 **Can you get them all right?**
 <hr>